ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 In the second case, simply split the edit.
 This is safe, since it was merged in the first place.

-Then we edit the following textedit and remove leading whitespace, exept linebreaks.
+Then, we edit the following textedit and remove the leading whitespace, except at linebreaks.
 Then there are 3 cases:

 ![](img/FormattingEditTheEdit.svg)

 If the edit is just whitespace, then replace it with a "linebreak"-edit.
 If the first non-whitespace character is not a linebreak, insert a "linebreak"-edit.
-If the first non-whitespace character is a linebreak, dont do anything.
+If the first non-whitespace character is a linebreak, don't do anything.

 ---

-Figuring this all out and implementing it properly took me about a week.
+Figuring out this all and implementing it properly took me about a week.

 #### Ideas for the future